yanlesin/SEC13Flist/README.md

 [SEC.gov](https://www.sec.gov/divisions/investment/13flists.htm) website
 and requires tweaks if landing page changes.
 In case of a breaking change on landing page, you can use `SEC_13F_list_local` function to parse file downloaded to local folder.

-Function also requires setup of user agent prior to attempting download from sec.gov website.
+`SEC_13F_list` function requires setup of user agent prior to attempting download from sec.gov website.
 For details how to setup user agent and maximum request rate please refer to
 <https://www.sec.gov/os/accessing-edgar-data>.

 User agent could be setup via `options(HTTPUserAgent=...)`.